Close

 Cancer and Parkinson’s Disease Settlement Amounts

 You can expect the largest Camp Lejeune settlement amounts to go to cancer victims, their families, and Parkinson’s disease lawsuits.
 The average individual settlement for Parkinson’s disease cases we originally thought could reach between $1 million and $1.5 million.
-Of course, the Elective Option settlements have not reflected number that high and losing the right to a jury trial as we did at least temporarily in 2024 will decrease projected average settlement payout for Lejeune.
+Of course, the Elective Option settlements have not reflected numbers that high, and losing the right to a jury trial – as we did at least temporarily in 2024 – will decrease the projected average settlement payout for Lejeune.
 So an average of over a million was probably too aggressive.
 Still, our lawyers think will see compensation offers in some of these cases that approach seven figures.

-You need to remember the average is just an average We do not have a situation where everyone gets the same settlement compensation payout.
-Instead, there is likely to be complex points award system per person that compensates victims based on a laundry list of facts that should provide more excellent settlement amounts to victims who have suffered the most.
+You need to remember that the average is just an average.
+We do not have a situation where everyone gets the same settlement compensation payout.
+Instead, there is likely to be a complex points award system per person that compensates victims based on a laundry list of facts, which should provide more excellent settlement amounts to victims who have suffered the most.

 Our Lawyers Will Narrow Settlement Compensation Projections